lhwdev/railx/README.md

 ### `splitGraph`

+Stage: **In Development**; features are quite complete, but not optimized or tested enough.

 Allows 'splitting' track graph into two or more.
 Uses specialized `Split Track Block` to separate graph from one end to another.
 This will help improving performance of modifying railway on huge graph.

+### `buildTrak`

+Stage: **Idea**.
+This is my pure imagination, and if there is someone who is smart enough please make it real.

+Plans and builds huge railway.
+Integrates with existing map mod to show planned railway and plan more.
+Has overlay for height/gradient slice view; longitudinal section, contour map, speed limit view etc. Automatically calculates tilt if needed.

+Can be integrated with special SchematicCannon-Train.
+In planning stage, if track exceeds specific height difference to ground, creates tunnel or bridge.
+May automatically or manually assign special schematics which is optimized for curved and repeated placement.
+While building, you may build your custom train that handles building. common parts may be automated by roller or deployer, while cannon handles special complicated parts.

 ### 🚧 `carriageMetadata`